Find schools

 The major admission requirements include a bachelor’s degree in mathematics, science, or engineering from an accredited institution of higher education with a minimum GPA of 3.0, two letters of recommendation, and TOEFL or IELTS test scores for students who have earned their baccalaureate degrees from non-English-speaking countries.
 GRE scores are optional.

 The program is made up of 30 credits.
-Examples of coursework include an introduction to data science; applied statistics; applied machine learning & data mining; big data & scalable computation; computer graphics; advanced algorithms; image processing; and introduction to robotics.
+Examples of coursework include an introduction to data science; applied statistics; applied machine learning & data mining; big data & scalable computation; computer-aided VLSI circuits design; fundamental algorithms; image processing; and an introduction to mobile robotics.

 Because computations, data, and informatics make up such a multidisciplinary field, electrical engineers with one of these specialties can pursue a range of professional certifications.
 Examples of certifications can be found at the Data Science Council of America (DASCA), the Institute for Operations Research and the Management Sciences (INFORMS), and IBM.